Contact

 In the process of making fruit wines, there are necessary adjustments that must be made to the acidity of the fruit juice, the amount of fruit used per gallon, and the amount of available sugar.
 Sometimes, tannin or acid must be added to balance the taste, thus producing great tasting fruit wines at the standard you expect for your wine cellar.

-The wine-making hydrometer is a device that not only helps determine the amount of sugar in your juice, but the amount of sugar needed to provide the sweetness you want in your wine and the amount of alcohol that sugar can produce as well.
+The wine-making hydrometer is a device that not only helps determine the amount of sugar in your juice but the amount of sugar needed to provide the sweetness you want in your wine and the amount of alcohol that sugar can produce as well.

 Typically non-grape-based wines cannot be stored for a very long time.
-Some need to be consumed within 12 months of their production because they lack the natural yeast present in grapes.
+Some need to be consumed within 12 months of their products because they lack the natural yeast present in grapes.
 This potentially limited aging and life span should be taken into account when racking in your wine room.
 In order to promote further fermentation, phosphorus, nitrogen or potassium must be added.

 An example of fruit wine is plum wine, which is famous in Korea and Japan.
-Other popular fruit wines include pineapple wine, cherry wine, banana wine, raspberry wine and apple wine.
+Other popular fruit wines include pineapple wine, cherry wine, banana wine, raspberry wine, and apple wine.

 Fruit wines are perfect for any occasion, an excellent addition to your wine rooms‘ selection and can provide unique flavors and aromas.
-You can even make fruit wines at home by following simple wine making processes.
+You can even make fruit wines at home by following simple winemaking processes.

 Wine collecting is an interest that is slowly gaining popularity among wine consumers of different social classes.
-There are two reasons why most people venture into acquiring their own vintages: one is for profit as they can eventually sell their collection down the line, and second is passion for great tasting wines wherein having their own collection allows them to personally enjoy a nice bottle or share it with friends at any given time.
+There are two reasons why most people venture into acquiring their own vintages: one is for-profit as they can eventually sell their collection down the line, and second is a passion for great tasting wines wherein having their own collection allows them to personally enjoy a nice bottle or share it with friends at any given time.

 Custom Wine Cellar - Perfect for Storage of your Wine Collection